andrasna/gatsby-theme-andras/content/blog/taking-notes-folding-with-haskell/index.md

 ---
-title: 'Short notes: folding with Haskell'
+title: 'Taking notes: folding with Haskell'
 date: '2022-01-29'
 description: 'Taking some notes, since I forgot how foldr and foldl work.'
 ---